yendregi/Stardate-Calculator-Java-App/README.md

-# Java StarDate Calculator App
+# Free Stardate Calculator Java App
-A Java StarDate Calculator : A Trek Themed TaskBar App
+A Free Stardate Calculator Java App : A Trek Themed TaskBar App

 ## WHY?
 Firstly, I will ask the question for you fine reader; why this application?